-Chicago-One News obtained this information via the Illinois Freedom of Information Act and the CPD website.
-The unit identifier list "radio table" is authorized in , CPD Special Order S03-01-04.
-This table is current as of 18 December 2019, and goes beyond the basic CPD Beat Map, showing every single beat and unit identifier in the Chicago Police Department.
+Chicago-One News obtained all information on this page via the Illinois Freedom of Information Act and the CPD website.
+The unit identifier list "radio table" is authorized in CPD Special Order S03-01-04.
+This table is current as of July 2020, and goes beyond the basic CPD Beat Map, showing every single beat and unit identifier in the Chicago Police Department.
 This listing is presented in numerical order by district, numerical order by district beat identifier, internal CPD unit identifier, and starts with the Bureau of Patrol before expanding into the rest of the department bureaus, etc.

 This list was compiled because Chicago-One believes the residents of the city of Chicago should know who their police are and because city residents have a right to know how their local law enforcement agency works.
 This list furthers transparency and accountability in a few ways.